fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/debconf/installation.rst

 .. note::

-   The debconf plugin depends on the systems plugins so the systems plugins schema should be installed correctly The debconf plugin depends on the argonaut plugins so the argonaut plugins schema should be installed correctly
+   The debconf plugin depends on the systems and argonaut plugins so the schema for those plugins should be installed correctly

 Debian
 ^^^^^^